utilitywarehouse/ssh-key-agent/terraform/README.md

 to [variables.tf](variables.tf).

 ## Outputs
+Binary use:
-- `unit` - the ignition systemd unit file
+- `unit` - the ignition systemd unit file (binary)
-- `file` - the ignition file to setup the ssh-key-agent binary
+- `file` - ssh-key-agent binary ignition file
+- `download-unit` - systemd service to download the ssh-key-agent binary

+Docker use:
+- `docker_unit` - systemd service that runs ssh-key-agent as a docker container

 ## Usage
 ```hcl